dabeng/user-experience-improvement-strategies/README.md

 ### 4. Animation

-CSS animations are always preferred than JS animations.
+CSS animations are always preferred than JS animations, because generally accomplishing the same effect requires less code amount based on css.

+The excessive animation may drag down page performance or distract users from their serious work.

 ### 5. Breaking Tradition